iProgramMC/NES-Classic-As-Keyboard/README.md

 ## Functionality
 The NES Classic to keyboard converter takes the NES Classic Controller's button inputs and turns them into key strokes which can be mapped to your favorite NES emulator of choice.
 Most of them do allow keyboard play, after all.

+Actually, you do not even **need** to use it with an NES emulator -- everything can work.
+You can even try playing PC games with this, just make sure they support the WASDRTYU mappings.
+(WASD for directions, R, T, Y and U for A, B, Start and Select respectively).
+You can map the controls to your liking if the game supports that.

+## End note
+I built this mainly for myself - I've always been interested in porting input hardware to other protocols, and this is a good starting point.
+You can use this for whatever you please, just make sure to credit the original author if you decide to make changes or sell this software package.